-That work followed installation of the two restored east domes, as reported on in the last two issues of The Roofers Report.
+That work followed the installation of the two restored east domes, as reported on in the last two issues of The Roofers Report.

 While similar to the east tower domes, the west dome is smaller, but its ornamentation is more intricate, including curved copper arches.
 FJAC collaborated with ornamental sheet metal fabricator Heather + Little, Ltd., on the copper elements for all three towers.